xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 <!--# Summary: Principles of CRDT Design

-TODO: also non-principle advice (basic designs, composition techniques)
+also non-principle advice (basic designs, composition techniques)

 For easy reference, here are our principles of CRDT design.